EmilRamsvik/Digital-Garden/docs/Productivity/Productivity.md

 - [Working Offline with Docs (Zeal)](https://zealdocs.org/)
 - [Cult of Done Manifesto](https://medium.com/@bre/the-cult-of-done-manifesto-724ca1c2ff13)
 - [AI-Enhanced Development](https://simonwillison.net/2023/Mar/27/ai-enhanced-development/)
+- [Productivity Velocity](https://danluu.com/productivity-velocity/).
+It also felt like [this article](https://danluu.com/p95-skill/) linked in the previous was good as well.
+- [Very interesting advice on programming productivity.](https://malisper.me/how-to-improve-your-productivity-as-a-working-programmer/) Also necessary to understand that being patient is one of the most important aspects of being more productive.

 # Thoughts
 - I liked the book[ Deep Work](https://www.amazon.com/Deep-Work-Focused-Success-Distracted/dp/1455586692) by Cal Newport on deep work.
 See the [Lex Fridman podcast](https://youtu.be/y3Umo_jd5AA) ([Spotify](https://open.spotify.com/episode/6yLQbMhr1r6SYIsKj1LO5P?si=dfbc8d2f85384484))with him as well for a more condensed version.
 - Never accept a position or role where you do not have the opportunity to discuss with peers or experts.
-- I think learning how to touch type is one of the most efficient ways of increasing your productivity -> writing fast means reducing the feedback loop time.
-Also, it makes it so much easier to follow along with your code.
+- Learning how to touch type is one of the most efficient ways of increasing your productivity.
+Writing fast reduces the feedback loop time.
+Also, it makes it much easier to follow along with your code.
 - Sometimes, you should accept that you won't get anything done and be willing to be okay with this.
 You are not a robot, and even robots get worn down.
 Take the time to reflect on how far you have come and look forward to getting back at it.
 - Understand that productivity is about gradual improvements; you will never be able to have a tool that increases your productivity drastically without effort.
 Tools such as LLM support (ChatGPT) are fantastic, but they took some time to exploit fully.
-- Never give up on a tool; just note that you should come back to it sometimes and work on it.
+- Never give up on a tool; just remember to come back to it sometimes and work on it.
-- The best productivity app on your phone is already installed, it is called the OFF button.
+- The best productivity app on your phone is already installed; it is called the OFF button.